adr/madr/docs/examples.md

 ### Consequences

 * Good, because tests are more readable
-* Goop, because more easy to write tests
+* Good, because more easy to write tests
 * Good, because more readable assertions
 * Bad, because more complicated testing leads to more complicated assertions